Featured Articles

 Get the answers to your questions and stay up to date about apartment building management with our featured articles and NOTB guides, on topics such as service charges, right to manage, buying your freehold, major works, building insurance and other issues about blocks of flats.

-The complexities of Tax clearance unravelled
+The complexities of Tax Clearance unravelled

 A common misconception when people purchase their freeholds is they believe it to be the end of the story.
 This is often not the case and steps should be taken to protect the position.
 Why do you need new leases if you have bought your freehold?
 Although you may own the freehold of your building, the original leases remain in place.
 They cannot be “cancelled” as they regulate the legal relationship between the flat owners and the freehold company.
 Taxation Issues The usual position when purchasing the fre